Tiffany Henyard: Administrative actions

-Financial management
+Financial mismanagement

 By 2022, Henyard faced allegations of spending village funds without proper approval from the board of trustees or the village clerk.
 Trustees and Henyard argued at council meetings over city spending.

-The board of trustees frequently challenged Henyard’s spending decisions.
+The board of trustees frequently challenged Henyard's spending decisions.
 Trustees reported that by early 2024, Dolton had accumulated approximately $7 million in debt and warned that the village was at risk of financial insolvency.
-Disputes continued over budget allocations, and in February 2024, the board overrode Henyard’s veto of the 2024–25 fiscal year budget, which included spending reductions.
+Disputes continued over budget allocations, and in February 2024, the board overrode Henyard's veto of the 2024–25 fiscal year budget, which included spending reductions.
 Henyard contended that the cuts would bankrupt the village.

-Security detail

-In 2023 and 2024, multiple news outlets reported on Henyard’s use of a police security detail, estimating that it had cost the village approximately hundreds of thousands to $1 million.
+In 2023 and 2024, multiple news outlets reported on Henyard's use of a police security detail, estimating that it had cost the village approximately hundreds of thousands to $1 million.
 Trustees argued that diverting police resources for this purpose negatively affected public safety, and in 2021 had voted to attempt to require her to pay the city back for her police protection.

 Legal issues

-Multiple investigations and legal actions were initiated during Henyard’s term.
+Multiple investigations and legal actions were initiated during Henyard's term.
 In early 2024, the Federal Bureau of Investigation interviewed witnesses and served subpoenas at Dolton Village Hall as part of an inquiry into village finances and administration.
 By April 2024, the village was listed as a defendant in nearly 40 active lawsuits.
-That month, the board hired Lori Lightfoot to review Henyard’s management of public funds.
-Lightfoot’s report, released in January 2025, concluded that Henyard engaged in excessive spending, withheld financial information, and failed to maintain transparency.
+That month, the board hired Lori Lightfoot to review Henyard's management of public funds.
+Lightfoot's report, released in January 2025, concluded that Henyard engaged in excessive spending, withheld financial information, and failed to maintain transparency.

-In March 2024, WMAQ-TV reported that the Illinois Department of Human Rights was investigating claims by Henyard’s former assistant, who alleged that Henyard retaliated against her after she reported being sexually assaulted by a village trustee.
+In March 2024, WMAQ-TV reported that the Illinois Department of Human Rights was investigating claims by Henyard's former assistant, who alleged that Henyard retaliated against her after she reported being sexually assaulted by a village trustee.
 Henyard denied the allegations, describing them as being made by disgruntled employees.

 In 2024, Redeemed Christian Church of God Resurrection Power Assembly filed a lawsuit against Henyard and the village, alleging discrimination and improper application of zoning codes when the village prevented the church from renovating a building it had acquired.
 That same year, Samysha Williams, a 2023 Dolton village trustee candidate, filed a lawsuit accusing Henyard and her campaign of defamation and wrongful termination from her job at the village while taking family leave in 2022.

 Henyard's administration also faced financial disputes with vendors and creditors.
 In February 2024, KS State Bank warned the village that 13 Dolton police department vehicles were subject to repossession over unpaid balances.
 Trustees stated that payment authorization had been granted months earlier, while Henyard contended the board had withheld approval.

-Extortion allegations

 Dolton residents, government employees, and business owners have alleged that Henyard used her position to retaliate against perceived political opponents, including claims that she directed Dolton police to target businesses whose owners did not support her and to solicit campaign contributions.
 She has also been accused of dismissing several village employees for political reasons.